-It might be the sign of sleep disorder.
 It's tough for any parent to discover that their child may have a sleep disorder.
-After all, no parents wants to witness their child struggle with falling asleep or staying asleep during the night.
+After all, no parent wants to witness their child struggle with falling asleep or staying asleep during the night.
 However, recent studies estimate that nearly 30% of children may have a sleep disorder at some point in their lives.

 While sleep disorders can come with varying degrees of severity, the majority of them can be treated.
 What's important is that parents recognize the signs of sleep disorders so that they can get their child treated for the underlying causes, rather than treating the symptoms alone.

-One of the most important keys in understanding how to identify sleep troubles in children is to have a good idea on how much sleep they should be getting for their age.
+One of the most important keys in understanding how to identify sleep troubles in children is to have a good idea of how much sleep they should be getting for their age.

 |1||0-4 months old||Newborns sleep approximately 16-17 hours a day|

 |2||4 months-1 year||Babies of this age still require between 14-15 hours of sleep everyday|

 |3||1-3 years||Most toddlers need about 12-14 hours of sleep|

 |5||7-12 years||Children of these age groups tend to need about 10-12|